sismo-core/hydra-s2-zkps/README.md

   <a href="https://www.sismo.io/" target="_blank"></a>
 </div>

 Hydra-S2 is an upgrade of the [Hydra-S1](https://github.com/sismo-core/hydra-s1-zkps) Zero-Knowledge Proving Scheme.
-The major update concern the addition of the notion of vault used in the zkConnect.
+The major update concerns the addition of the notion of a vault Identifier (vaultId) used in zkConnect.

-Hydra-S2 generates ZK Proofs from a Merkle tree storing groups of accounts with values (e.g group of ENS DAO voters where the account value is the number of votes).
+Additionally, while Hydra-S1 only generates ZK Proofs from a Merkle tree storing groups of accounts with values (e.g group of ENS DAO voters where the account value is the number of votes), Hydra-S2 has a more modular approach.
+It is possible to only verify specific elements such as the Proof of Ownerships, the vaultId or only the inclusion of a specific account in a group for example.

-Hydra-S2 enables users to prove from these groups:
+Therefore, Hydra-S2 enables users to generate ZK proofs for the following statements:
-- Ownerships: They own two accounts, a source account and a destination account. (via Hydra Delegate Proof of Ownership)
+- Ownerships (optional): They own two accounts, a source account and a destination account. (the two are optional, it is possible to only verify the ownership of a single account, or neither of the two)
-- Account inclusion: Their source account is part of a group (e.g group ENS DAO voters)
+- Account inclusion (optional): Their source account is part of a group (we can choose to not check the Merkle proof)
-- Account value: Their source account holds a specific value (e.g number of votes in the group of ENS DAO voters)
+- Account value (optional): Their source account holds a specific value
+- Vault Identifier Generation (optional): The vaultIdentifier is generated deterministically from the vault secret and vaultNamespace (an appId), and can be stored by apps to identify the owner of a specific vault for a specific application.
-- Nullifier Generation: A proofIdentifier was computed from a requestIdentifier and a vaultIdentifier from a vaultNamespace.
-The proofIdentifier is generated deterministically from the source account and the requestIdentifier.
+- Proof Identifier Generation (optional): The proofIdentifier is generated deterministically from the source account and a requestIdentifier.
 Proof verifiers can store it to ensure that only one ZK proof per account per requestIdentifier is accepted.
-The vaultIdentifier is also generated deterministically from the vault and vaultNamespace, and can be stored by apps to identify the owner of a specific vault in a specific namespace.
+A request identifier is deterministically generated from an appId, a groupId, a groupTimestamp and a namespace.

+You can see additional details in the [Hydra-S2 documentation](https://docs.sismo.io/sismo-docs/technical-concepts/hydra-zk-proving-schemes/hydra-s2).

 ## Circuits and Package